Seattle Mariners minor league players: Jared Sundstrom

 Jared Sundstrom (born June 21, 2001) is an American professional baseball outfielder in the Seattle Mariners organization.

-Sundstrom attended Point Area High School in Point Arena, California and played college baseball at Santa Rosa Junior College and UC Santa Barbara.
+Sundstrom attended Point Arena High School in Point Arena, California and played college baseball at Santa Rosa Junior College and UC Santa Barbara.
 As a junior at UC Santa Barbara in 2023, he played in fifty games and batted .322 with 15 home runs and 43 RBIs and was named to the All-Big West Conference First Team.
 After the season, he was selected by the Seattle Mariners in the tenth round of the 2023 Major League Baseball draft.
 Sundstrom signed with the team for $165,500.

 Sundstrom made his professional debut after signing with the Arizona Complex League Mariners and also played with the Modesto Nuts, batting .240 with three home runs over 22 games between both teams.
 He played the 2024 season with the Everett AquaSox and hit .263 with 13 home runs, 63 RBIs, and 26 stolen bases over 114 games.
 Following the season's end, he was selected to play in the Arizona Fall League with the Peoria Javelinas.
-Sundstrom was assigned to the Arkansas Travelers to open the 2025 season.
+Sundstrom was assigned to the Arkansas Travelers for the 2025 season.
+Over 115 games, he had a .219/.297/.374 slash line with 12 home runs, 53 RBI, and 35 stolen bases while being caught four times.
+Sundstrom returned to Arkansas for the 2026 season and hit .207/.288/.387 with 13 home runs and 45 RBI over 89 games.

+Troy Watson

+Troy Watson (born June 11, 1997) is an American baseball pitcher for the Seattle Mariners of Major League Baseball (MLB).

+Watson attended Gunter High School in Gunter, Texas, and the University of Northern Colorado, where he played college baseball for the Northern Colorado Bears.

+The Toronto Blue Jays selected Watson in the 15th round of the 2018 MLB draft.
+The Blue Jays traded him to the Detroit Tigers in 2024 and Watson re-signed with the Tigers after the 2025 season.
+The Tigers added him to their 40-man roster on July 19, 2026.
+On August 12, Watson was designated for assignment by the Tigers.

+On August 15, 2026, Watson was claimed off of waivers by the Seattle Mariners.